-One of the goals for my indoor container garden is to grow the vegetables and herbs needed to make fresh salsa and guacamole.
+One of my indoor container garden goals is to grow the vegetables and herbs needed to make fresh salsa and guacamole.

 Since we’re talking about an indoor container garden, planting green onions, or scallions, is a must.